AmonDeShir/new-world-scrapper/readme.md

 # New Word Scrapper
 It's a program that collects data from the new world game.
 No less, no more, just collects data.
-I created it to support the hard word of the small indie gaming studio, Amazon.
+I created it to support the hard work of the small indie gaming studio, Amazon.

 ## How it works?
 Before you can open a scrapper, you must have a game instance open with your character logged.
 If you want to scrap market information, you must first open the market GUI.